beam-telemetry/telemetry_metrics/README.md

 The above definiton means that we want to keep track of the sum, but for each unique pair of request host and method (assuming that `:host` and `:method` keys are present in event's metadata).

-There are four metric types provided by Telemetry.Metrics:
+There are five metric types provided by Telemetry.Metrics:

 - counter, which counts the total number of emitted events
 - sum which keeps track of the sum of selected measurement